 Two of the most relevant aspects of quantum materials research nowadays are the topological nature of quantum wave functions and the non-local entanglement of quantum states.
 Both are relevant for applications in quantum computing.
 Of the many different approaches to the practical implementation of a quantum computer, our activities focus on solid state quantum computing, which holds promise for scalability, long coherence times and compatibility with current technologies.
 Among the various proposals we give theoretical support to: (1) topological quantum computing, based on Majorana states that arise in different hybrid nanostructured systems and (2) silicon based quantum computing where spin or charge qubits are defined by states confined by selected impurities or quantum dots.
 Our work is performed in close collaboration with international groups leading state-of-the-art experimental research in this field.

-Specific H2020 actions related to these activities include the FET Open-Proactive call and the Quantum Technologies Flagship Initiative that is being kicked-off.
+Specific H2020 actions related to these activities include the FET Open-Proactive call and the Quantum Technologies Flagship Initiative.

-Our research is funded by Ministerio de Economía y Competitividad vía “Plan Nacional”, FEDER funds and CSIC.
+Our research is funded by Ministerio de Economía y Competitividad vía “Plan Nacional”, FEDER funds, European calls and CSIC.
 The details can be found here.

 Materials Science Factory